5 Ways to Simplify Your Life Before the New Homeschool Year

 When I tell people that my library card is the single most important tool in my homeschool kit, I get some strange looks.
 Yet it’s the unqualified truth.
-Not everyone knows the exhaustive set of resources a library provides: research tools, interlibrary loans, career preparation materials, and digital subscriptions to everything from audiobooks to foreign language instruction.
+Not everyone knows the exhaustive set of resources a library provides: research tools, interlibrary loans, career preparation materials, and digital subscriptions.
 It’s worth taking an hour and delving into your library’s website to find those hidden riches.

 By utilizing the full scope of what your library has to offer, you will find that there is far less to purchase for homeschool than you may have realized.
 By thinking of the library as your “homeschool tool closet,” you can simplify your supply list as well as your budget!